AndreasChristianson/aoc-2023/README.md

    - sugar (7/10)
    - brevity (9/10)
    - Like bash but none of the variable prefix rules make sense.
+   - Runtime feels "fast."
+Might just have been this problem.
 3. scheme (racket-8.11.1)
    - tooling (4/10)
      - Error messages didn't have worthwhile stack traces.
 They were truncated and just method names with line numbers.